renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ### Update development tools

-Finally update your development tools.
+Finally update development tools like Prettier, ESLint, TSLint, Cypress, and so on.

 ### Improve the human side

-You're done with the _technical_ side, now you can start improving the _human_ side.
+You're done with the _technical_ side.
-By improving the human side, you'll avoid ending up with outdated dependencies again.
-Keep reading to learn how to deal with the human side of things.
+Now comes the harder part, fixing the _human_ side.
+There are probably a number of reasons why the project got this badly out of date.

+When working on the human side, focus on the process, rules, and habits.
+Avoid blaming developers for not updating often.

 ## Why developers avoid updating

-Let's assume that most developers _want_ a project that's up to date.
+Let's assume most developers _want_ a project that's up to date.
-So why are developers not updating their project?
+So why are your developers avoiding updates?
-Some reasons why developers may avoid updating the project:
+Here's a list of common reasons:

 - Developers get blamed when things break in production
 - There are no tests, so merging updates is scary
-- Slow tests
+- The test suite is slow
 - Releasing a new version of the project must be done by hand
-- Updating is a manual process
+- Updating must be done by hand
 - The company doesn't allow developer time for updates
 - The company has complex rules about when to update

 In short, if updating is painful, developers will avoid it.
 The solution is to make it easy and fast to update dependencies.
-Focus on the process, not on the people.
+Again: focus on the process, not on the people.

+### Talk with your team about the update process

+Listen to your team, write down their problems.
+Make time to fix each problem as best as you can.

 ### Make updating easy and fast

+In short, respect your developer's time and brains.

+- Use Renovate to propose updates for dependencies
-- Make sure building the project is as fast as it can be
+- Building the project _must_ be as fast as possible
 - Have automated tests for the critical path of your project
-- Run the automated tests on every PR
+- Run the automated tests on _every_ pull request
 - Enable [GitHub Merge Queue](./key-concepts/automerge.md#github-merge-queue) to speed up merges

-### Talk with your team about the update process

-Insert recommendations from Renovate maintainers here on how to deal with a team that doesn't want to apply updates, arguments to convince people to update often, dealing with team dynamics, and so on.
+- Use the [`semantic-release`](https://github.com/semantic-release/semantic-release) bot to automate the release process
+- Follow SemVer versioning

 #### Ground rules

+As a starting point:

-- Run Renovate bot on _all_ projects
+- Run Renovate on _all_ projects
 - Avoid long lived branches that diverge from `main` over time
-- Dig beyond "developer error" when things go wrong, focus on the process
+- Dig beyond "developer error" when things go wrong, again: focus on the process
 - Ensure company policy allows frequent updates

 ## How we use Renovate

-...
+- We run Renovate on all repositories
+- Most of our repositories have automated tests for the critical path of the application
+- We automerge some dependencies, but request `major` updates from the Dependency Dashboard
+- When a developer merges a breaking change, we revert to a known-good version, and try again later
+- We automated the release with the [`semantic-release`](https://github.com/semantic-release/semantic-release) bot
+- We spend time to make our build as fast as possible, and aslo spend time to speed up the automated tests

 ## How others use Renovate

 Read the [Swissquote user story](https://docs.renovatebot.com/user-stories/swissquote/) to learn how they use Renovate to update their dependencies.

+## Recommended reading

+There's a lot of good information out there, so we can only highlight a few resources.

+Martin Fowler has two great resources:

+- The free page [Patterns for Managing Source Code Branches](https://martinfowler.com/articles/branching-patterns.html) to help you decide what Git branch pattern to use
+- The book [Refactoring, Improving the Design of Existing Code](https://martinfowler.com/books/refactoring.html) to help your developers gradually refactor to clean, modular and easy to read code

+The `git bisect` command can help you find out which commit introduced a bug, or other behavior change.
+Read the [ProGit 2 book, section on binary search](https://git-scm.com/book/en/v2/Git-Tools-Debugging-with-Git#_binary_search) to learn more.